Semiconductor Physics Group

 Carbon nanotubes and graphene

 We are working on a project funded by the QIP IRC with the aim of demonstrating entanglement in doped carbon nanotube material.
-We have also investigating the use of surface acoustic waves (SAW) combined with carbon nanotubes to investigate whether such structures can be used to produce a current standard.
+We have also investigated the use of surface acoustic waves (SAWs) combined with carbon nanotubes to investigate whether such structures can be used to produce a current standard.
 We have pioneered using SAW technology to drag single electrons through ballistic 1D channels to generate a well defined current I=ef, where f is the SAW frequencies .
 The greater quantum confinement in a carbon nanotube should make this process more accurate.
-We starting to investigating the electron transport properties of graphene funded under a European grant.
-The aim is to investigate how narrow ribbons of graphene behave using our low temperature scanning probe.

 Laboratory on a chip micro-fluidic pumping